So you think you have what it takes to work on the front line of Canadian Healthcare?

 - Academic transcript (either official or unofficial)

-- A 1 page handwritten (printing) cover letter explaining your interest in becoming a medical scribe and what sets you apart from other applicants
+- A 1 page handwritten (printing or cursive) cover letter explaining your interest in becoming a medical scribe and what sets you apart from other applicants

 - Reference Contact

 - Certificate of typing speed (5:00 Test, https://www.typing.com/typingtest)

-Please also identify whether you are applying for a full or part-time position and provide a rough estimate of your expected availability, and the timeline of that availability should you expect it to change.
+Please also identify whether you are applying for a full or part-time position and provide a rough estimate of your expected availability, the timeline of that availability should you expect it to change, and how specifically you learned about this job opportunity.

 To apply, please send us an email with the necessary documents attached using the field below, or submit your application to email@example.com.